Omega VS Rolex

 The two most recognized Swiss watch brands in the world are benchmarked and go head to head in this comparison.
 Which do you think is the best?

-People will often call us asking for advice on choosing between an Omega or a Rolex watch and we are happy to share our experience with both brands.
+People will often call us asking for advice on choosing between an Omega or a Rolex watch and we are happy to share our extensive experience with both brands.
 This comparison of Omega and Rolex presents you with information that will help you decide which is the best brand to suit your particular needs.

 OMEGA VS ROLEX

 - Rolex and Omega both have some iconic watches